emiliodicaprio/xhptdc8_babel/rust/readout/README.md

 New Users shall have a command line tool where they can gather data directly from the device to test it without having to write specific code.
 This shall reside in a new sub directory and be both a tool for end users and a code example for users.

+The readout tool enables the user to provide YAML configuration file(s) to configure the device(s) before reading hits from.

+Output format could be either cvs or binary.

 ## Source Code Project
 The project is created using Rust.